Jamie-Jerry Taulagi

 Jamie-Jerry Taulagi (born 18 June 1993) is a professional rugby union footballer of Samoan heritage.
 His usual position is fullback or wing.
 He has played for the Queensland Reds and Sunwolves teams in Super Rugby.
-He currently plays for Narbonne in the French Pro D2 competition.
+He currently plays for Limoux Grizzlies in the French Super XIII competition.

 Early life

 Taulagi was born in Auckland, New Zealand.
 As a junior rugby player he was selected in the Auckland East team which won the Roller Mills Shield in 2006.
 He attended De La Salle College from 2005 to 2010 where he was part of the 1st XV in 2009 that played in the Sanix World Rugby Youth Invitational Tournament.
 Taulagi then attended St Kentigern College and played for the 1st XV rugby team which won the Auckland 1A Championship in 2011.
 He moved to Brisbane, Australia in 2012.

 Rugby career

 Taulagi joined the University of Queensland Rugby Club and played for the Premier Rugby team that won the Hospital Cup in 2012.
 He was invited into the ARU's National Academy and selected to play in an Under-19 match for Queensland against New South Wales in October 2012.
 In August 2013, he signed a foreign development player contract with the Queensland Reds, where he made 10 appearances in three seasons.

 He moved to Japan in 2016 to ply for Munakata Sanix Blues in the Top League and later signed with the Sunwolves for the 2017 season.

 Taulagi was selected in the national squad for their 2017 end-of-year tour.
 In England, he joined Devon club Newton Abbot RFC in a bid to win a contract with Exeter Chiefs for the 2017–18 season.